EdDataScienceEES/tutorial-SarahMorrison6504/index.md

 ---------------------------
- So what have we learned?

-In terms of modelling observed data, linear regression can be most useful for data that follows a linear pattern and is normally distributed. k NN regression on the other hand, can be useful for complex, non-parametric datasets.
-Even for `uk_long` however, k NN regression can effectively show the variation that occurs in a dataset which can be useful for making precise estimates during the observed data time frame.

-In terms of projecting data, we have discussed that for a simple dataset like `uk_long`, linear regression would be the most appropriate, as the model gives us estimates of the yearly increases in temperature.
-However if we were to use this for a news article, the k NN regression projection plot may show a more realistic trend that mean annual temperature data takes.

 # Challenge!
 So this dataset was probably not the most obvious choice to use for k NN regression, however what if we wanted to look at more than one continuous variable at a time?